snehilvj/dmc-docs/docs/heatmap/heatmap.md

 }
 ```

-Based on the domain, `Heatmap` calculates colors for each rect: 1 – min heat level,
+Based on the domain, `Heatmap` calculates colors for each rect: 1 (min heat level),
-4 – max heat level.
+4 (max heat level).
 To specify the domain manually, use the `domain` prop.
 It is useful
 when your data does not cover the whole range of possible values.
 For example,
 the subset of data passed to the heatmap has values from 1 to 4, but the actual
 range is from 1 to 10.
 In this case, you can pass `[1, 10]` to the `domain` prop: